-The approved data handling functions as defined in Subsection 3/2, and the risk-level that the hardware and software can support are to be recorded in the vessel records.
+The approved data handling functions as defined in Subsection 3/2, and the risk-level that the hardware and software can support are to be documented as a Record Comment..

-The following example Class notation and vessel records indicate an installed data infrastructure in a Classed vessel, which supports Data Network and Communication and Data Management.
+The following example Class notation and Record Comments indicate an installed data infrastructure in a Classed vessel, which supports Data Network and Communication and Data Management.
 The hardware and software have been approved for a medium risk Smart Function implementation:

-- Notation: SMART (INF) - Vessel Records: Data Network and Communication (risk level medium), Data Management (risk level medium)
+- Notation: SMART (INF) - Record Comments: Data Network and Communication (Risk Level Medium), Data Management (Risk Level Medium)